Village Care Project

 Once you are approved as a VCP Volunteer, next step will be to get your FLIGHT to JRO Airport.
 You will need to get a flight that arrives and departs on the same days with similar time frames as your trip leader to get

-free airport transfers to our lodge.
+free airport transfers to our first night lodge/hotel.

 If you arrive or depart on another day or time you may have to get a taxi or shuttle from the airport at your own expense.